Ray0737/Incryption_Practice/README.md

 ## Project Details:

-Practicing in decrypting and encrypting data for Capture The Flag competition.
+This code is dedicated to my senior (p'View).
+I created this code as way to prank my senior buddy in return and to practicing in decrypting and encrypting data for Capture The Flag competition.

 ---